 ABOUT AARON ALLEN & ASSOCIATES:

 Aaron Allen & Associates is a leading global restaurant industry consultancy specializing in growth strategy, marketing, branding, commercial due diligence for emerging restaurant chains and prestigious private equity firms.
-Collectively, our clients around the globe generate over $100 billion annually and span six continents and more than 100 countries.
+Collectively, our clients generate more than $200 billion annually and span six continents and more than 100 countries.
 Our firm has worked extensively throughout the GCC with leading foodservice companies and prestigious private equity firms on a host of issues important to all hospitality businesses, specific to the culturally aware nuances of operating in the Middle East.
 For more on how we can help you achieve your most inspired ambitions, let’s start a conversation.